aftersound/thoughts/docs/data-organization-in-imagination.md

 IMO, it's important to separate data centric teams from data infrastructure/platform/framework teams, for following reasons,

 - data centric teams' focus is data.
-They are closer to busines and their values are realized in
+They are closer to business and their values are realized in
   - business decisions influenced by data
   - business metrics driven by data
   - product healthiness indicated by data